BioNCphilic/bioncphilic.github.io/index.md

 # Capstone Project: Comparison of Surface Mineral Alteration by Fire at Two Different Scales
 ## Project Team: Fellow classmate [Hannah Rieder](https://github.com/hanried) and NEON data science advisor [Bridget Hass](https://github.com/bhass-neon)
 ### Project Overview:
 We will investigate the mineral content of the Earth’s surface based upon reflectance data and develop a [python tutorial](https://github.com/NEONScience/AOP-EMIT/tree/main) for others seeking to use these two datasets.
-We expect that to find a correlation between and therefore, expand data products available to NEON data users.
+We expect that to find a correlation NEON and EMIT data and therefore, expand data products available to NEON data users.
 In addition, we hope to analyze differences in mineral content before and after burning by wildfires.
 Using two different scales will allow us to use detailed information from NEON to interpret broader patterns found in EMIT data.
 “Ground truthing” with NEON data will help identify sources of variability in EMIT data and reduce the influence of outliers.
 Mineral identification for the EMIT library is effective for areas without dense vegetation and moisture, so comparison with NEON reflectance data may help minimize potential issues by clarifying signal interference sources.

 A previous study by Park and Sim (2023) showed that Landsat and Lidar measures of burn severity were comparable and Lidar has been used to document tree mortality in difficult forest terrains (Bueno et al., 2025).
 The EMIT instrument on the International Space Station introduces the potential of extending Lidar measurements to include surface minerals.
 Handler (2019) noted that “...fire hazard pose threats to physical, biological, and social values in the project area such as: soil stability, hydrology and air quality, [and] wildlife habitat…” This project aims to develop another tool for evaluating forest restoration needs based upon soil characteristics using the EMIT mineral spectral library to classify local NEON spectral data.
 Understanding the severity of fire at the mineral level as well as the landscape level will be valuable to forest managers.